Skip to main content

 The opposite effect is true for other people.
 Insomnia, or difficulty falling asleep, is a common side effect of Austedo in people with tardive dyskinesia.

 Some well-studied home remedies to help counteract insomnia are optimizing your sleep hygiene practices, such as creating a relaxing bedtime routine.
 Practicing meditation and avoiding caffeine and alcohol shortly before bed help, too.
 Some over-the-counter (OTC) supplements and medications, such as melatonin and occasional doses of Benadryl (diphenhydramine), can also help promote sleep when needed.
-But it is important to consult your healthcare provider before taking any of these medications.
+But it’s important to consult your healthcare team before taking any of these medications.

 Thankfully, once your body starts to get used to this medication, these symptoms should lessen.